dalguete/contrainer/README.md

 sudo nsenter --mount=$S1YSIMAGE/proc/1/ns/mnt -- <host command>
 ```

-That way host namespace will be accesed and the command will affect host, not container.
+That way host namespace will be accesed and the command will affect host, not **contrainer**.
 Depending on what you permit **contrainer** to do, you can add/drop support for
 caps, as `--privileged` could be too open.
 In other situations you'll need to mount,
 via volumes, access to certain host folders, so **contrainer** can see them clearly.

 The most complicated params to run **contrainer**, the more diverse and complicated
-operations container scripts will be able to perfomr; but also the most the responsibility
+operations container scripts will be able to perform; but also the most the responsibility
 on your shoulders to not see your host die.

 <strong>IMPORTANT: <em>contrainer</em> will be able to run anything passed to it by the other containers,
-good and bad things can happen, so before running a container aimed to be controlled
+good and bad things can happen, so before running a container, aimed to be controlled
 by <em>contrainer</em>, ensure the scripts offered are harmless by inspecting the
 container first.</strong>